-111. Recalls the Court's previous commitment to review its Revised Strategy in Relation to Victims once a judicial cycle is finished, and therefore requests the Court to submit an updated strategy, including measurable and time-bound objectives, to the Assembly at its nineteenth session;
+111. Recalls the Court's previous commitment to review its Revised Strategy in Relation to Victims once a judicial cycle is finished,28 and therefore requests the Court to submit an updated strategy, including measurable and time-bound objectives, to the Assembly at its twentieth session;

-&lt;sup>26 ICC-ASP/13/Res.4, para.
+28 ICC-ASP/13/Res.4, para.
 1.